Important information on tenancy law

 If a change of ownership takes place on the landlord’s side, the rental contract won’t be affected, and it is not necessary to make a new contract.
 Even in case of death of the landlord, the contract will continue with the heirs.
 When transforming rental flats in owner-occupied flats, the former landlord can only terminate the contract following the general termination rules, i.e., he needs a reason for termination.
 If the transformation in an owner-occupied flat takes place after it has been rented and the flat is then sold, the new owner can terminate the contract only five years after the sale.

 A change of tenant in case of more than one main tenant (especially for shared-apartments) must be communicated to the landlord.
-It is possible to claim the approval of the landlord: he can claim to be informed about the names of the subtenants of a shared-apartment who are not under the rental contract.
+The landlord might have the right to disapprove the proposed new tenants.
+He can also claim to be informed about the names of the subtenants of a shared-apartment who are not under the rental contract.
+The notification to the landlord must be made before the beginning of the respective sublease.
 Subtenants in the shared-apartments conclude a sublease contract with the main tenant/s which automatically ends with the main rental contract.

 If the landlord doesn’t allow a sublease, the tenant can terminate the contract giving a 3 months’ notice.
-For the sublease, different notice periods apply.
+For the sublease, different periods of notice might apply.

 Animals can be kept in the flat only with the consent of the landlord, unless otherwise specified in the contract.
-Small animals in cages or fish in aquaria cannot be forbidden.
-It can be forbidden to keep dogs and cats only if they might cause damages.
-A general prohibition of keeping animals contained in the rental contract is not valid.
+However, small animals in cages or fish in aquaria cannot be forbidden.
+It can furthermore only be forbidden to keep dogs and cats if they might cause damage or disturbence.
+A general prohibition of keeping animals is not valid, no matter what the rental contract states!

 D. Termination of the tenancy

-A tenancy agreement can be ended through termination (tenancy agreement for an indefinite time) or through expiry of the term (temporary rental contract) if a valid reason for termination is included in the contract.
+A tenancy agreement can be ended through termination (in case of a tenancy agreement for an indefinite time) or through expiry of the term (in case of a temporary rental contract).

-A termination, no matter if by the tenant or the landlord, must always be done in written form and be signed by all tenants or landlords or by those concerned.
+A termination, no matter if by the tenant or the landlord, must always be done in written form and be signed by respectively sent to all tenants or landlords or those concerned.

 The ordinary termination for the tenant is permitted from the third working day of the month for the end of the after next month (3 months period).
 The relevant time is the receipt of the termination notice.
-The notice period is prolonged after 5 and 8 years since the rental start of respectively 3 months.
-For living spaces that are rented for temporary use, shorter notice periods can be agreed for both parties.
+After 5 and 8 years since the rental start, the period of notice is prolonged of respectively 3 months.
+For living spaces that are rented for temporary use, shorter periods of notice can be agreed for both parties.
 If a landlord rents single furnished rooms in a flat in which he lives, the termination can take place for both parts not later than the 15th of a month for the end of that month.
-For rental contracts which were signed before 01.09.2001, temporal limits with temporary extensions can be specified in the contract.
+(For rental contracts which were signed before 01.09.2001, other regulations might apply.)

 Important: The statutory periods of notice apply both for the landlord and for the tenant.
 The three-month notice period can only be shortened with the consent of the landlord.
-The common assumption that it is sufficient to nominate three new tenants in order to receive the consent of the landlord to move out immediately is false.
+The common assumption that it is sufficient to nominate new tenants in order to compel the consent of the landlord to move out immediately is false!

-Special right of termination: In case of rent increases or performance of renovation measures, the tenant is allowed to terminate the contract with a shorter period of notice.
+Special right of termination: In case of rent increases or performance of renovation measures, the tenant might be entitled to terminate the contract with a shorter period of notice.

 A termination without notice is possible for good cause:

-For both parts: when a contracting party consistently disturbs the peace of others.
+For both parties: when a contracting party consistently disturbs the peace of others.